 Similarly, some states require squatters to pay property taxes to make an adverse possession claim.
 Georgia doesn’t have such a requirement, so squatters do not have to pay property taxes in Georgia for adverse possession claims.

 How to Get Rid of Squatters in Georgia

 In some cases, squatters can be removed as trespassers.
 However, if they meet the criteria for adverse possession, the situation gets a little more complicated.
-Often, if the squatters can produce even false papers stating that they have a claim, the police won’t remove them (as doing so leaves them open to a lawsuit.

 If the squatter leaves on their own, there is no guidance on what to do with any personal property left behind.
 It’s a good idea to hold onto it for a reasonable amount of time and to work to return it if possible.